CO2 distillation explained

 « A-Z Summary Listings

-From Ananda Aromatherapy, pure Vanilla 'total' essential oil, CO2 distilled from Vanilla beans grown in Madagascar.
-These lovely oils have a very high 26% vanillin concentration, with the most luxurious vanilla aroma we've ever experienced.
-Note that these 'total' extracts are solid at room temperature, and will need warming before blending.
+From Ananda Aromatherapy, pure Vanilla 'total' essential oil, CO2 distilled from Vanilla beans organically-grown in Madagascar.
+This lovely oil has a very high 26% vanillin concentration, with the most luxurious vanilla aroma we've ever experienced.
+Note that this 'total' extract are nearly solid at room temperature, and may need warming before blending.
 We've also added an new Vanilla Tahitenis, with an incredible aroma and flavor.
 It's almost candy like, and is liquid at room temperature.

 This has 14x the amount of natural vanillin compared to 10-fold solvent extracted oleoresin ~ See the note* below on the various types of vanilla extracts available, and why think this is such an incredible oil!